Stop and search

-Police Scotland uses Stop and Search as an operational policing tactic in the prevention, investigation and detection of crime, with the intention of keeping people safe and improving community wellbeing.
+Police Scotland uses Stop and Search as an operational policing tactic.
+This is for the prevention, investigation and detection of crime.

-Police Scotland recognises that stopping and searching members of the public is a significant intrusion into their personal liberty and privacy and is committed to ensuring that when it is necessary to stop and search a person it is carried out in a manner that is lawful, proportionate and accountable.
+Police Scotland recognises that stopping and searching members of the public is an intrusion into their personal liberty and privacy.
+We're committed to making sure it is done in a manner that is lawful, proportionate and accountable.

 Police powers of stop and search